rackerlabs/technical-blog/content/blog/2021/2021-05-28-manage-the-sysaux-tablespace/index.md

 - Avoid SYSTEM tablespace fragmentation caused by install and deinstall options.
 - Avoid risking  SYSTEM tablespace corruption and out-of-space situations.
-- Reduced maintenance for the database administrator.
+- Reduce maintenance for the database administrator.
 - Store and reduce tablespaces for all auxiliary database metadata related to Oracle options and features, such as the following items: